Compensation for damages from the immigration authorities

 Only if the immigration authorities definitively and irrevocably deny your work permit can this potentially constitute grounds for termination.
 Until then, your employer is obligated to actively support you in obtaining the required permit and may not terminate your employment relationship.

-One of our VISAGUARD lawyers will be happy to advise you on this topic and support you in case of conflicts with the immigration authorities or your employer.
+One of our VISAGUARD lawyers will be happy to advise you on this topic and support you in any conflicts with the immigration authorities or your employer.

 6. FAQ (official liability)